Abuse of dominance

 We are regularly involved in abuse of dominance investigations, either on behalf of companies under investigation or on behalf of complainants adversely affected by anti-competitive behaviour.
-We have significant experience in investigations of the European Commission (EC), but also of national competition authorities, in some cases acting alongside other law firms.
+We have significant experience in investigations of the European Commission (EC) and the UK Competition and Markets Authority and the French Autorité de la Concurrence, in some cases acting alongside other law firms.

-Our experience covers all aspects of abuse of dominance cases, including refusal to supply, bundling, margin squeeze, predatory pricing discriminatory practices, etc. We have been particularly involved in many of the leading abuse of dominance investigations in the tech sector.
+Our experience covers all aspects of abuse of dominance cases, including refusal to supply, bundling, margin squeeze, excessive pricing, unfair trading conditions, discriminatory practices, etc. We have been particularly involved in many of the leading abuse of dominance investigations in the tech sector.

-We act for both complainants and defendants in all stages of cartels investigations, including dawn raids.
+We act for both complainants and defendants in all stages of cartel investigations, including dawn raids.
 We also provide insightful advice on compliance strategy, co-ordination of leniency applications, or negotiations of settlements procedures.
-We represent clients before the European Commission, but also national authorities, acting sometimes alongside other law firms.
+We represent clients before the European Commission and the UK Competition and Markets Authority, but also other national authorities, acting sometimes alongside other law firms.

 We also provide competition law advice on a wide range of agreements, including horizontal cooperation agreements, licensing and supply agreements, distribution agreements etc.